-Importing electricity because of the drought, next month EPS has to buy about 75 million kilowatt-hours of energy5.
-December 2012. / News Serbia Energy
+Importing electricity because of the drought, next month EPS has to buy about 75 million kilowatt-hours of energy, News Serbia Energy

 Electric Power Industry and Serbian heating plants should be ready to welcome the first seriously cold days, which meteorologists announced for the coming days.
 However, due to poor hydrology, since the drought lasted for months, EPS will import about 75 million kilowatt-hours of electricity during December, and heating plants expect to have about 22,000 tons of fuel oil from strategic reserves delivered in the coming days.